 Surgical treatment options may include:

-• Spinal Fusion – This procedure uses rods or screws attached to bone grafts across multiple vertebrae to immobilize them together, so they heal into one solid piece of bone while allowing some minimal movement at the level above or below it.
+- Spinal Fusion – This procedure uses rods or screws attached to bone grafts across multiple vertebrae to immobilize them together.
+Hence, they heal into one solid piece of bone while allowing some minimal movement at the level above or below it.

-• Laminectomy – This removes all or part of the lamina, making more room for nerves exiting your spinal canal, relieving any pressure caused by spinal stenosis that is pinching nerves or causing pain.
+- Laminectomy – This procedure removes all or part of the lamina, making more room for nerves exiting your spinal canal, and relieves any pressure caused by spinal stenosis that is pinching nerves or causing pain.

 Stem cell therapy for Spinal Stenosis

-For many patients stem cell therapy offers a non-surgical alternative to treat degenerative discs and spinal stenosis has been proven to show improvements in several areas.
-Depending on patient needs, stem cells from different sources (autologous vs allogenic) have varying degrees of effectiveness in promoting differentiation and to produce desired biological effects.
-Since 2007 the Regeneration Center has developed a deep understanding of stem cell therapies for low back pain (LBP), Intervertebral disc degeneration (IDD), acute spinal injuries, spinal stenosis and intervertebral disc herniation.
+For many patients, stem cell therapy offers a non-surgical alternative to treat degenerative discs and spinal stenosis has been proven to show improvements in several areas.
+Depending on patient needs, stem cells from different sources (autologous vs. allogeneic) have varying degrees of effectiveness in promoting differentiation and producing desired biological effects.
+Since 2007, The Regeneration Center has developed a deep understanding of stem cell therapies for low back pain (LBP), Intervertebral disc degeneration (IDD), acute spinal injuries, spinal stenosis, and intervertebral disc herniation.

-Isolated and expanded stem cells have been used to intervene in the spinal stenosis process, inflammation to help slow down progression, boost stem cell production, and achieve repair through the cell regeneration process.
-The Regeneration Medical Center currently offers several types of cell therapies including:
+Isolated and expanded stem cells have been used to intervene in spinal stenosis and inflammation to help slow down progression, boost stem cell production, and achieve repair through cell regeneration.
+The Regeneration Medical Center currently offers several types of cell therapies, including:

-The three main functions for regenerative stem cells are:
+The three primary functions of regenerative stem cells are:

-1. Their ability to initiate cell signaling to differentiate into intervertebral disk (IVD-like cells, chondrocyte-like’ cells or IVD chondrocytes).
+- They can initiate cell signaling to differentiate into intervertebral disks (IVD-like cells, chondrocyte-like cells, or IVD chondrocytes).

-3. Stem cell transplants help the patients immune regulation by increased pro-inflammatory cytokines to promote angiopoietins, chemotaxis and release of cytokines.
-When used properly they can help produce anti-inflammatory cytokines,growth factors and act as anti-metabolic mediators to modulate the immune response which is vital for cases with osteoporosis
+- Stem cell transplants help the patient’s immune regulation by increasing pro-inflammatory cytokines to promote angiopoietins, chemotaxis, and release of cytokines.
+When used correctly, they can help produce anti-inflammatory cytokines and growth factors and act as anti-metabolic mediators to modulate the immune response, which is vital for cases with osteoporosis.

 Spinal Stenosis Surgery Alternative